kasslent/clc-digital-skills/_lessons/module-3.1.md

 480 (width) + 20 (padding-left) + 20 (padding-right) + 15 (border-left) + 15 (border-right) = 550px total width

 But, there's a fix!
-Let's first compare how this works with and without the fix, looking at the CSS example below.
+Let's first compare how the element's sizing differs with and without the fix, looking at the CSS example below.

     background: lightblue;
     width: 480px;